-Each incoming student meets individually with the Advising Committee at the beginning of the semester to select courses for the fall, and at the end of December to select spring courses.
+Each incoming student meets individually with the Advising Committee during orientation week to select courses for the fall, and at the end of December to select spring courses.
 A group meeting is held in early April to discuss summer lab rotations.
 Rising second year students meet individually with the Advising Committee mid-July to discuss fall courses and at the end of December to select spring courses, although some students may not need this second meeting if they have fulfilled all course requirements.

 Students are assigned a faculty mentor as soon as they are accepted into the program.
 The role of the mentor is to provide informal advice on more general aspects of graduate education, such as adjustment to graduate life, guidance in career paths, and to advise a student in choosing a Thesis Advisor.